What is a clinical trial?

 Some research studies look for people with certain health problems to be studied.
 Other studies need only healthy participants.
+Research procedures with healthy volunteers are designed to develop new knowledge, not to provide direct benefit to study participants.
 Every clinical trial has a set of guidelines about who can be part of that study.
 These guidelines are also called eligibility requirements.
 The factors that allow someone to participate in a clinical study are called inclusion criteria.
 Those factors that disqualify someone from participating are called exclusion criteria.
 These are based on things such as age, gender, the type and stage of a disease, previous treatment history, and other medical conditions.So, before joining a clinical trial, you must qualify for the study.

 Before you are allowed to be in a study, you'll be asked to fill out a form to see if you meet the guidelines.
 The guidelines help the researchers make sure people with the health condition being studied are in the trial.
 These guidelines also protect people who have certain health problems that may make it dangerous for them to be part of the research study.